oracle-livelabs/analytics-ai/big-data/bds/create-cluster/create-cluster.md

    ![](./images/cluster-details-breadcrumb.png " ")

-## （Optional）Task 4: Adding Worker and Edge Nodes to a Cluster
+## Task 4: Adding Worker and Edge Nodes to a Cluster（optional）

 When you add worker, compute only worker, or edge nodes to a cluster, you expand both compute and storage.
 The new nodes use the same instance shape and amount of block storage as the existing worker nodes in the cluster.